EU seeks specialised court to investigate Russia war crimes | Law-Order

 The European Union proposed Wednesday to set up a U.N.-backed specialised court to investigate possible war crimes committed by Russia in Ukraine, and to use frozen Russian assets to rebuild the war-torn country.

-European Commission president Ursula von der Leyen said the EU will work with international partners to get "the broadest international support possible'' for the tribunal while continuing to support the work of the International Criminal Court.
+European Commission president Ursula von der Leyen said in a video message that the EU will work with international partners to get "the broadest international support possible'' for the tribunal, while continuing to support the work of the International Criminal Court.

 Investigations of military crimes committed during the war in Ukraine are underway around Europe, and the Hague-based International Criminal Court has already launched investigations.

-Von der Leyen said it is estimated that more than 20,000 Ukrainian civilians and more than 100,000 Ukrainian military officers have been killed since the start of the war.
-On Tuesday, Ukrainian first lady Olena Zelenska also urged that Ukraine's invaders be held accountable as she addressed lawmakers in London.
+Ukrainian first lady Olena Zelenska on Tuesday also urged that Ukraine's invaders be held account as she addressed lawmakers in London.

 "Victory is not the only thing we need.
 We need justice," she said, comparing Russian war crimes to the atrocities committed by Nazi Germany in World War II.